4Subsea/drio-python/docs/user_guide/index.rst

 A series is a one-dimensional sequence with numeric values (64-bit float) and unique indecies (64-bit integer).
 (Consequently, each numeric value is natively represented with 128-bits.)
-Each series is assigned a unique identifier `TimeSeriesId` (guid) for convinient access.
-Furhtermore, a series can be enriched with :ref:`metadata <metadata>`.
+Each series is assigned a unique identifier `TimeSeriesId` (guid) for convenient access.
+Furthermore, a series can be enriched with :ref:`metadata <metadata>`.

 For time series the index is interpreted as